datacarpentry/semester-biology/materials/data-entry.md

 * Stopping bad data from ever being entered
 * Set rules about what values can be entered into a column
-* Let's create a data table with information on the Plot being sampled, and Species ID and mass of each individual small mammal that we catch.
+* Let's create a data table with information on the date of sampling, the plot being sampled, and Species ID and mass of each individual small mammal that we catch.
 * Header row: `Plot`, `SpeciesID`, `Mass`

 * To setup a quality assurance rule let's select the Plots column